12 jurors about to decide Derek Chauvin's fate after closing arguments

 But then the officers pushed him down onto his side and placed him on his stomach.

-Schleicher then went after the defense's case that various factors led to Floyd dying, among them a heart attack, health problems, illicit drugs and possibly carbon monoxide from a nearby squad car.
+Schleicher then went after the defense's case that various factors were the primary reasons for Floyd's death, among them a heart attack, health problems, illicit drugs and possibly carbon monoxide from a nearby squad car.

 He said it would be "an amazing coincidence [that] he chose at that moment to die of heart disease. ...
 Is that common sense or is that nonsense?"
-At the same time, he reminded the jurors, that the defense possibilities can still be contributing factors and not negate Chauvin being guilty.
+At the same time, he reminded the jurors, that the defense's list of possibilities can still be contributing factors and not negate Chauvin being guilty.

 "It wasn't cardiac arrest," he said.
 "It wasn't a drug overdose.
 You know how George Floyd died.
 It was the low level of oxygen, it was the asphyxia that caused him to die" as he was pressed against the pavement by Chauvin and two fellow officers.

-He did not die of a drug overdose, that's not how he died," Schleicher said.
-"He did not die of excited delirium. ...
+Schleicher said, "He did not die of excited delirium. ...
 There are no superhumans."

 The prosecutor used the defense's medical expert against Chauvin, noting that "even Dr. [David] Fowler was critical" under cross examination last week that neither the defendant nor anyone else gave Floyd medical care.